-Mr. Doyich told the committee that there won't be a 3Q19 modified schedule proposed for their consideration because green values for the second half of 2019 are so much lower as compared to the first half of the year, that after applying the percent factor of green to develop regular salvage values, it yields significantly lower values than the limited number of Camp Fire salvage sales indicate for modified values.
-In property tax, taxpayers are always offered the lower of two valuation methods.
-Mr. Doyich told the committee that staff would continue to monitor the situation and should a 4Q19 modified be needed, that matter would be addressed at the fall TAC meeting.
+Mr. Doyich told the committee that there won't be a 3Q19 modified schedule proposed for their consideration because green values for the second half of 2019 are so much lower as compared to the first half of the year, that after applying the percent factor of green to develop regular salvage values, it yields significantly lower values than the limited number of continue to monitor the situation and should a 4Q19 modified be needed, that matter would be addressed at the fall TAC meeting.